-The consolidated financial statements include the accounts of Crown Castle International Corp. (formerly Castle Tower Holding Corp.) and its wholly owned subsidiaries, collectively referred to herein as the "Company."
+The consolidated financial statements include the accounts of Crown Castle International Corp. and its wholly owned subsidiaries, collectively referred to herein as the "Company."
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Certain reclassifications have been made to the prior year's financial statements to be consistent with the presentation in the current year.

 The Company (a Delaware corporation) was organized on April 20, 1995.
 On April 27, 1995, the stockholders of Castle Tower Corporation ("CTC") contributed all of the outstanding shares of CTC's stock to the Company in exchange for shares of the Company's stock.
-CTC (a Delaware corporation, formerly Castle Communications Corporation) was organized on December 21, 1994 and began operations on January 1, 1995.
+CTC (a Delaware corporation) was organized on December 21, 1994 and began operations on January 1, 1995.
 The Company and CTC have treated this exchange of securities as a reorganization of entities under common control.
 As such, the transaction has been accounted for as if it were a pooling of interests on January 1, 1995.